New Covid-19 cases remain in single digits for third straight day in Taiwan

 The travel bubble programme that kicked off in April between Taiwan and Palau may also resume on Aug 14.

-Palau's representative to Taiwan Dilmei L. Olkeriil told local media that the Micronesian island nation was even open to offering Taiwanese tourists the opportunity to get vaccinated during their travel, and was waiting for the green light from the CECC.

-But restrictions in Taiwan on travellers who wish to visit are still in place because of the risks the Delta variant poses, especially as the island is in the midst of a national vaccination exercise, said the CECC on Monday.
+But restrictions in Taiwan on travellers who wish to visit are still in place because of the risks the Delta variant of the virus poses, especially as the island is in the midst of a national vaccination exercise, said the CECC on Monday.

 The current border control measures do not allow foreigners to enter Taiwan unless they have already obtained residency, or have been granted permission by the health authorities.
-Those who do make it into the island will have to go through mandatory quarantine in designated hotels.
+Those who are allowed to enter the island will have to go through mandatory quarantine in designated hotels.

-About 37 per cent of Taiwan's 23.5 million population have received at least one dose of a Covid-19 vaccine, Mr Chen said on Tuesday.
+About 37 per cent of Taiwan's 23.5 million population has received at least one dose of a Covid-19 vaccine, Mr Chen said yesterday.